 This school academic-wise is pretty good.
 I am a former student and after two years I had to transfer to a different high school.
 In the two years I attended this school there were at least two suicides.
 God help the students who aren't from Williamstown because they WILL be treated differently by staff and students from the area and NOT in a good way.
 If you are not from Williamstown they treat you like you're poor and uneducated.
 There were a bunch of students from Vermont who left because they just couldn't take the bullying anymore.
 I would never recommend this school to anyone.
 If anything the only good thing this school has brought about for me is that it encouraged me to get my master's in school adjustment counseling.
 Other than that I am glad I left after my sophomore year.

 Mt Greylock Regional High School is a public high school in Town of Williamstown.
 The principal of Mt Greylock Regional High School is Timothy Payne.
-585 students attend Mt Greylock Regional High School and are mostly White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-16% of the 585 students here have subsidized lunches.
-The ratio of students to teachers at Mt Greylock Regional High School is 13:1.
+585 children attend Mt Greylock Regional High School and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+16% of the 585 students here are paying reduced lunch prices.
+The student to teacher ratio at Mt Greylock Regional High School is 13:1.
 Buxton School is one of the nearest high schools.

 |Native American or Native Alaskan||0.2%||0%|